Benefit Enrollment Documents in a Personnel File or Kept Separate?

 We recommend keeping separate files as follows:

-- Personnel file — employment application, resume, job description, offer letter, status change forms, acknowledgement of company handbook, code of conduct and other policies, emergency contacts, address change forms, disciplinary action, evaluations, certifications, course completions, and accommodations.
+Personnel file — employment application, resume, job description, offer letter, status change forms, acknowledgment of company handbook, code of conduct and other policies, emergency contacts, address change forms, disciplinary action, evaluations, certifications, course completions, and accommodations.

 Finally, I-9 forms can be handled a little differently.
 We recommend keeping all active I-9 forms in a binder if your company size can accommodate that or in a separate file drawer or cabinet away from personnel files.
 Separately, maintain a binder (or separate file drawer) of I-9 forms for employees who are no longer with your company.
 In the event of an audit by Immigration and Customs Enforcement (ICE), you can quickly turn over these materials for review, preventing auditors’ access to personnel files or other sensitive information.